Discrete logarithm records: Elliptic curves

 None of the 131-bit (or larger) challenges have been met as of 2019.

 In July 2009, Joppe W. Bos, Marcelo E. Kaihara, Thorsten Kleinjung, Arjen K. Lenstra and Peter L. Montgomery announced that they had carried out a discrete logarithm computation on an elliptic curve (known as secp112r1) modulo a 112-bit prime.
 The computation was done on a cluster of over 200 PlayStation 3 game consoles over about 6 months.
 They used the common parallelized version of Pollard rho method.

 In April 2014, Erich Wenger and Paul Wolfger from Graz University of Technology solved the discrete logarithm of a 113-bit Koblitz curve in extrapolated 24 days using an 18-core Virtex-6 FPGA cluster.
 In January 2015, the same researchers solved the discrete logarithm of an elliptic curve defined over a 113-bit binary field.
 The average runtime is around 82 days using a 10-core Kintex-7 FPGA cluster.

-On 2 December 2016, Daniel J. Bernstein, Susanne Engels, Tanja Lange, Ruben Niederhagen, Christof Paar, Peter Schwabe, and Ralf Zimmermann announced the solution of a generic 117.35-bit elliptic curve discrete logarithm problem on a binary curve, using an optimized FPGA implementation of a parallel version of Pollard's rho algorithm.
+On 2 December 2016, Daniel J. Bernstein, Susanne Engels, Tanja Lange, Ruben Niederhagen, Christof Paar, Peter Schwabe, and Ralf Zimmermann announced the solution of a generic 117.35-bit elliptic curve discrete logarithm problem on a binary curve, using an optimized FPGA implementation of a parallel version of Pollard's rho method.
 The attack ran for about six months on 64 to 576 FPGAs in parallel.

 On 23 August 2017, Takuya Kusaka, Sho Joichi, Ken Ikuta, Md.
-Al-Amin Khandaker, Yasuyuki Nogami, Satoshi Uehara, Nariyoshi Yamai, and Sylvain Duquesne announced that they had solved a discrete logarithm problem on a 114-bit "pairing-friendly" Barreto–Naehrig (BN) curve, using the special sextic twist property of the BN curve to efficiently carry out the random walk of Pollard’s rho method.
+Al-Amin Khandaker, Yasuyuki Nogami, Satoshi Uehara, Nariyoshi Yamai, and Sylvain Duquesne announced that they had solved a discrete logarithm problem on a 114-bit "pairing-friendly" Barreto–Naehrig (BN) curve, using the special sextic twist property of the BN curve to efficiently carry out the random walk of Pollard's rho method.
 The implementation used 2000 CPU cores and took about 6 months to solve the problem.

 On 16 June 2020, Aleksander Zieniewicz (zielar) and Jean Luc Pons (JeanLucPons) announced the solution of a 114-bit interval elliptic curve discrete logarithm problem on the secp256k1 curve by solving a 114-bit private key in Bitcoin Puzzle Transactions Challenge.
 To set a new record, they used their own software based on the Pollard Kangaroo on 256x NVIDIA Tesla V100 GPU processor and it took them 13 days.
 Two weeks earlier - They used the same number of graphics cards to solve a 109-bit interval ECDLP in just 3 days.